 Alex could not work out what had changed.

-Alex called her insurer and they explained that the policy was priced on risk and that was the premium price set.
-But, Alex had lived in the property for 10 years and could not understand why it had now increased!
+Alex called her insurer which explained that the policy was priced on risk and that was the premium price set.
+But Alex had lived in the property for 10 years and could not understand why it had now increased!

 WHY HAVE FLOOD INSURANCE PREMIUMS GONE UP?